-Gone are the days where we have to put up with the clutter that quickly accumulates in Google Drive.
-Finding and removing empty folders is now an easy task with the Clean Drive app.
-This article will show you how you can easily view all your empty folders and delete them all with a simple click.
-How you create empty folders and how we previously dealt with them are also some things that we will cover.
+Finding and deleting empty folders in Google Drive is now an easy task with the Clean Drive app.
+This article will show you how to easily find and delete all of your empty folders, why you want to delete them and how we dealt with them before Clean Drive existed.
 Lastly, there are FAQs at the bottom of this article, covering topics on using the Clean Drive app to find and remove empty folders.

 Finding empty folders is now an easy task with the Clean Drive app.
 Clean Drive is an app that runs in the cloud and does not require installing software or downloading all of your Google Drive files.
-All that is necessary is logging into the Clean Drive website, and it will automatically start scanning your Google Drive files and folders.
+All that is necessary is logging into the Clean Drive website, and it will scan your Google Drive files and folders.

 When your scan is complete, you will receive a report showing how your storage in Google Drive is used.